In the world of cannabis consumption, what’s good for the goose isn’t always what’s good for the gander.

 Although these extreme cases are rare, we cannot pretend they didn’t happen.
 Disregarding these incidents would be unethical, irresponsible, and disrespectful to the families of those who were lost.
 Instead, retailers and producers should heed the warnings and fully educate their clientele regarding potential adverse side effects – something many cannabis advocates don’t like to admit.

-Editor’s Note: As a former budtender in Denver, a common problem I would hear from new consumers was a reaction I called, “The Alcohol Mentality.”
+On a Personal Note: As a former budtender in Denver, a common problem I would hear from new consumers was a reaction I called, “The Alcohol Mentality.”
 After eating one candy too many, and the effects start to kick in – like muscle memory, consumers tend to pull from what they know.
 Since most people are familiar with being drunk, the first gut reaction is a panicked, “I need to eat something!”

 So, they do what any other person with the munchies would do… they order a pizza.
 But, when that grease-laden pizza arrives, they don’t realize that the fat calories they add on top of those edibles will actually increase the effects of the THC.
 They get a free trip to the ozone, it terrifies them, and they swear off edibles for life.